 We offer a combined curriculum, so you can take nursing-specific courses as early as the end of your first year of classes.

 And we enable your growth as a nurse by educating you in real life scenarios to prepare you for patient interactions.

-You need a minimum of 129 total credit hours to graduate with your BSN.
-This is divided up as 69 credit hours in nursing-specific courses and 60 credit hours in liberal arts and sciences courses.
+Overall, you need 129 total credit hours to earn your BSN.
+This is divided up between 69 credit hours in nursing-specific courses and 60 credit hours in liberal arts and sciences courses.

 Request Info About Our BSN Program

 At our Addison campus, your classes will be taught by currently practicing nurses and seasoned professors who stay on top of the latest healthcare practices, principles and technology.